digital-brew/create-plugin/packages/block-hot-loader/README.md

 ### webpack.config.js
 You'll also need a webpack.config.js file.

 The important things to note are making sure you include the webpack.HotModuleReplacementPlugin as well as the output > publicPath to your build directory.
 The HotModuleReplacementPlugin will also be installed by the @blockhandbook/block-hot-loader package.

-You can adjust HMR settings by adding them to the query string in the entry > 'webpack-hot-middleware/...' item:
+You can adjust HMR settings by adding them to the query string in the entry: [ path.resolve( __dirname, `./src/index.js` ), *'webpack-hot-middleware/client?path=/__webpack_hmr&timeout=20000&reload=true&overlay=true',* ]

 I'm also going to assume you're using the @wordpress/scripts package.
 This example webpack.config.js file takes that into account by importing the default WordPress webpack.config.js settings.

-This example is also showing how to using how to use the baked in SASS dependencies to compile SASS into css build files.
+This example is also showing how to use the baked in SASS dependencies to compile SASS into editor.css & style.css build files.
 ```
 const path = require( 'path' );
 const webpack = require( 'webpack' );